websitebloger/chosen/contributing.md

 Building something great means choosing features carefully especially because it is much, much easier to add features than it is to take them away.
-Additions to Chosen will be evaluated on a combination of scope (how well it fits into the project), maintenance burden and general usefulness.
+Additions to storyofmylife will be evaluated on a combination of scope (how well it fits into the project), maintenance burden and general usefulness.

 Creating something great often means saying no to seemingly good ideas.
 Don't dispair if your feature request isn't accepted, take action!
 Fork the repository, build your idea and share it with others.
-We released Chosen under the MIT License for this purpose precisely.
+We released storyofmylife under the MIT License for this purpose precisely.
 Open source works best when smart and dedicated people riff off of each others' ideas to make even greater things.